This is a short account of Leif's detour to the Hebrides.

 - is from the 1400's but the fact of the matter is that dogs were raised the size of ponies.
-This painting is not an exageration of the size that the largest dogs were breed to.
+This painting is not an exaggeration of the size that the largest dogs were breed to.

-If you want to look for the location of this principality in the Hebredies then I can tell you what to look for.
+If you want to look for the location of this principality in the Hebrides then I can tell you what to look for.
 I think it is at the south west part of the Isle of Harris.

 They had one thing that was totally unique to all my experiences at the time.
 It was the battlements and the remains should still be there.
-They were two walls only about 4 feet high but they were staggered about 8 feet apart in such a way that if a horse or cavalry jumped over one wall he would land on the next battlement whose color made it blend into the background.
+They consisted of two walls only about 4 feet high but they were staggered about 8 feet apart in such a way that if a horse or cavalry jumped over one wall he would land on the next battlement whose color made it blend into the background.
 The second battlement would kill the horse and the rider would take a bad fall flipping end over end.
 I remember at the time (1000 years ago) that I had never seen anything like these battlements.
 Archers could fire over them and then duck down or retreat to the second row and catch the enemy in between the battlements.

-I cant recall yet what pattern the walls were staggered in however even once they had retreated to the second wall they could return fire at anyone hiding behind even the first wall.
+I cant recall yet what pattern the walls were staggered in however even once they had retreated to behind the second wall they could return fire at anyone hiding behind even the first wall.

 A four foot wall and 75 feet of clear pasture was all the archers really needed because could then duck behind the wall in a half second which is about the amount of time it took an arrow fired at them from the other side of the pasture to travel that distance.

 The archers would set different kinds of arrows on the walls so they were able to fire fast.
 They had armor (mail) piercing, regular arrows and when the enemy started getting wise to their tricks they had arrows that weighed less than half normal and those went really fast across that pasture.
 The enemy having seen them standing up would tend to show their own bravery by walking out into the pasture and then of course they got shot with those light arrows.